-We monitor applications for solar farms, on shore wind turbines and biomass burners and encourage planning authorities to resist them where they are in unsustainable locations or may cause harm to the landscape or to heritage.
+We encourage planning authorities to support renewable energy projects in sustainable locations which are not harmful to the landscape or to heritage.
+Our concerns include the siting of significant onshore infrastructure required to support off shore wind farms.
 We support renewable energy in principle but believe that the sensitive siting of these developments is absolutely key.

 Major Energy Projects: